Many people appear in traffic court just “hoping the officer doesn’t appear….but what do you do if the officer is there?

 When you appear in traffic court in Ontario, prior to the court starting, the prosecutor will call each of the defendants to ask them how they are pleading to the charge, guilty or not guilty.

-The prosecutor, as the name implies, is there to prosecute the defendants.
-There is no free help or duty counsel in traffic court.
+The prosecutor, as the name implies, is there to prosecute the defendants, they are not there to help you.

-If the driver says that they are pleading not guilty to the charge, the prosecutor may then offer to reduce the amount of the speed and/or the fine.
+When the driver says that they are pleading not guilty to the charge, the prosecutor may then offer to “reduce the amount of the speed and/or the fine”.

-The defendant should understand what they are accepting as there may be no benefit to a reduced charge at all and/or the case could have been won at trial.
+Understand what you’ve accepting as there may be no benefit to a reduced charge at all and/or the case could have been won at trial.

 Trials for Speeding Tickets

 During a speeding ticket trial, the prosecutor must guide the police officer through the circumstances of their investigation.
 The prosecution must bring out the following facts to present the Justice.

 What the prosecution has to prove in court;

 - That the driver exceeded the speed limit.